Imperial German Navy: 1912 to 1914, Third Novelle

 In 1913, Germany responded to the British challenge by laying down two Bayern class battleships.
 These did not enter service until after the Battle of Jutland, so failed to take part in any major naval action of the war.
 They had displacement of 28,600 tons, a crew of 1,100 and a speed of 22 knots, costing 50 million marks.
 Guns were arranged in the same pattern as the preceding battle-cruisers, but were now increased to 38 cm diameter.
 The ships had four 8.8 cm anti-aircraft and also sixteen 15 cm lighter guns, but were coal fuelled.
-It was considered that coal bunkers at the sides of the ship added to protection against penetrating shells, but Germany also did not have a reliable supply of fuel oil.
+It was considered that coal bunkers at the sides of the ship added to protection against penetrating shells, and Germany also did not have a reliable supply of fuel oil.
 Two more ships of the class were later laid down, but never completed.

 Three light cruisers commenced construction in German yards in 1912–1913 ordered by the Russian Navy, costing around 9 million marks.
 The ships were seized at the outbreak of World War I becoming SMS Regensburg, SMS Pillau and SMS Elbing.
 Two larger cruisers, SMS Wiesbaden and SMS Frankfurt were also commenced and entered service in 1915.
 More torpedo boats were constructed, with gradually increasing sizes having reached 800 tons for the V-25 to V-30 craft constructed by AG Vulcan in Kiel before 1914.
 In 1912 Germany created a Mediterranean squadron consisting of the battlecruiser Goeben and light cruiser Breslau.